mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 - In `draw()`, use the `lights()` command to initialize some default lights.
 - Use the `translate()` function to set the point where you will be inserting the first enemy.
 Use the coordinates `(200, 200, 0)`.

 Notice that **translation** here is used in the same way that you might use it in a physics or mechanics class.
-It denotes a kind of motion where a "body" is moved in one direction in its entirety, without eny rotation.
+It denotes a kind of motion where a "body" is moved in one direction in its entirety, without any rotation.

 - Use the `sphere()` function to generate a sphere of radius 20.
 This is our enemy #1, the evil alien sphere.
 - Use the `translate()` function again to set the point where you will be inserting the second enemy.
 Make the second enemy appear at coordinates `(600, 300, 0)`.